 B.A., Barnard College

-Vani Kannan researches writing across contexts (academic disciplines, workplaces, communities), multimodal/multigenre composition, and transnational/women-of-color feminisms.
-She is on the steering committee for the Women’s and Gender Studies program, co-coordinates Writing Across the Curriculum, and teaches a range of courses that include Composition, Writing and Social Issues, Women in Literature (with a focus on women-of-color writers), Creative Nonfiction, and graduate-level courses in Rhetoric and Composition.
-Her work has appeared in Enculturation: A Journal of Rhetoric, Writing, and Culture, Studies on Asia, and the edited collection The Political Turn in the Trump Era: Writing, Democracy, Activism.
+Vani Kannan’s research interests include transnational/women-of-color feminisms, community literacies, multimodal/multigenre composition, social-justice-oriented writing pedagogies, and Asian/Asian American rhetorics.
+She is on the steering committee for the Women’s and Gender Studies program and teaches a range of courses that include Writing and Social Issues, Women in Literature (with a focus on women-of-color writers), Creative Nonfiction, Research Rhetoric and Writing Studies, and graduate-level courses in Rhetoric and Composition.
+Her work has appeared in Present Tense: A Journal of Rhetoric in Society, Writers: Craft & Context, Enculturation: A Journal of Rhetoric, Writing, and Culture, Studies on Asia, and the edited collection The Political Turn in the Trump Era: Writing, Democracy, Activism.
 Additionally, she has co-authored articles for Journal of Writing Assessment, Community Literacy Journal, Reflections: Public Rhetoric, Civic Writing, and Service Learning, Literacy in Composition Studies, and Journal of Academic Freedom.
-She is currently developing a book project on the Third World Women's Alliance, a group that organized against racism, sexism, and imperialism in New York City and the Bay Area during the 1970s.
+Her current project, Writing Mutiny: Rhetoric, Transnationalism, and Asian Coalitional Organizing in the U.S., engages with histories of Asian American anti-racist coalitional activism, rhetoric, and writing through qualitative interviews and archival research.

 - “Taking a Lead from Student Movements in a ‘Political Turn.’”
 Writing Democracy: The Political Turn in and Beyond the Trump Era, edited by Shannon Carter, Deborah Mutnick, Stephen Parks, and Jessica Pauszek, Routledge, 2019, pp. 130-137.